 By dustan lax from Hartwell, GA

 I've had extremely good luck using "OUT!"
 It's made for removing pet's mess, like cat & dog pee, poo, hairballs, vomit, blood, if this stuff will work for nasty cat urine, then human pee should be a cinch.
 It even removes blood from clothes.
 It works with good bacteria & enzymes.
 It's sold in the pet care area at Walmart & Target.
 It cost $4.79 at Walmart for a rather large spray bottle and smells lightly of vanilla.
 You have to keep it wet for the enzymes to work.
 Just spray it into the area where the urine is & cover with a plastic bag to keep the area wet, then leave it sit from an hour to overnight.
 The enzymes will do the trick.
 You may have to do this twice.
 Don't use bleach or other cleaners at the same time or they will kill the good bacteria & enzymes.
+If you can't find OUT!, then any "Enzyme based" pet cleaner will work.

 If you apply the OUT twice & still have odor, then you haven't gotten it on to all of the urine.
 Try it again.
 You'll simply be amazed at how well this "OUT!" stuff works.
 I've gotten tons of mail from people here on ThriftyFun that can't believe they actually got rid of nasty pet odors, one letter was from someone who "had a problem with ferret urine around a window for years".